 Support Worker 'All Shook Up' by national awards nomination

-Tony Beard, who moonlights as an Elvis tribute act, has been shortlisted for two prestigious care awards.
+Tony Beard, who is also an Elvis tribute act, has been shortlisted for two prestigious care awards.

 Tony is being recognised for his musical contributions, which he has provided to care home tenants and staff during the pandemic.